 Commonly Found In…

 Glycerin has many different uses across a wide variety of industries.
 It’s often used as a preservative in the tobacco industry, but it’s also a common ingredient in cosmetic products.
 Glycerin is commonly found in:

 7. Sodium Lauryl Sulfate and Sodium Laureth Sulfate

-Known respectively as SLS and SLES, sodium lauryl sulfate and sodium laureth sulfate are dangerous compounds that can cause a variety of health concerns.
-While severe symptoms require extensive exposure, these compounds can’t be metabolized by the liver once they enter the body, making it one of the key ingredients to avoid in skincare.
-This means that coming in contact with this compound on a regular basis can still result in long-term complications.
+Known respectively as Sodium Lauryl Sulfate (SLS) and SLES, these ingredients are dangerous compounds that can cause a variety of health concerns.10 While severe symptoms require extensive exposure, these compounds can’t be metabolized by the liver once they enter the body, making it one of the key harmful chemicals in beauty products to avoid.
+This means that coming in contact with this compound on a regular basis can still result in long-lasting complications.

-Negative Effects of Sulfate
+Negative Effects of SLS & SLES

 Additionally, sodium lauryl sulfate and sodium laureth sulfate are believed to disrupt the endocrine and adrenal systems, so they can produce fatigue as well as hormone disruption.
-And, mentioned before, sulfate SLS and SLES can’t be metabolized, so they tend to cause more harm than others on this list.
+And, mentioned before, sodium lauryl sulfate SLS and SLES can’t be metabolized, so they tend to cause more harm than others on this list.

 When a drug is metabolized, its chemical composition is altered by the liver.
-In most cases, the resulting compounds are either used up by the body or ejected through urine or feces.
+In most cases, the resulting compounds are either used up by the body or excreted through urine or feces.
 Sodium lauryl sulfate and sodium laureth sulfate can’t be altered by the body, so these hazardous compounds stay in the body and their effects are magnified in intensity.

 Commonly Found In…